umatrangolo/tag-it/README.md

 Tag It
 ======

-Store, tag and search web pages.
+A Chrome extension to tag, store and search web content.

 ugo.matrangolo@gmail.com
 13-Dec-2013